 How do You Qualify for and Maintain Access to DCU’s Overdraft Payment Service?

 - In order to initially be approved for this Service and to remain eligible, you must be at least 23 years of age and a member in good standing with a DCU Checking Account open at least 90 days.
-I may.
 Please understand that although you may opt-in anytime you will not be approved until these conditions are met.

 - Any negative balance that results from DCU having paid an item that causes an overdraft must be repaid promptly.
 Negative balances not repaid promptly will result in your being suspended or terminated from the Service.